 Buying your first property is one of life’s most significant milestones but can be stressful and overwhelming, especially if you are unfamiliar with the process.
-As a new home purchaser, you may have questions such as ‘what happens first’ and ‘what’s next’?
+As a first home buyer, you may have questions such as ‘what happens first’ and ‘what’s next’?

 We thought it was worth compiling an outline and checklist of the purchase process to help you better understand what to expect when purchasing your first property.